Essiac tea with Sheep Sorrel roots included!

 The source.
 Rene Caisse and Mary McPherson.

 Sheila Snow and Mali Klein knew the wisdom in 'going to the source' when looking for those little answers that inform much bigger questions.
 Sheila's personal acquaintance with Rene Caisse was invaluable in this regard.
 Rene's long-time friend and helper, Mary McPherson, also worked directly with Sheila and Mali over the course of more than ten years.
 She helped immensely in giving insight into what made Rene tick.
 When Mary passed away in 2006, she bequeathed some very special Essiac treasures to Sheila.
 Sheila, who passed away in 2008, had amassed quite a collection of Essiac history, all of which Mali has now inherited.
-Mali shares yet more new material from the Sheila Snow Fraser Essiac Archives in The Essiac Essentials Handbook.
+Material from the Sheila Snow Fraser Essiac Archive Collection is included in the books, and the entire collection is now available online.

 Sheila Snow.